inet-framework/inet-showcases/docs/index.md

 ---

 The following showcases demonstrate various aspects of network simulation.
-They work with INET 3.6.
+They work with INET 3.6 or later.
 The source files are located in the
 <var>inet/showcases</var> directory.

 * [Visualization Showcases](visualizer)